WPXA-TV: WTLK-TV: Talk TV for Atlanta

-Soon after launching, Sudbrink sought to move WAWA-TV into the much larger Atlanta television market.
-On February 1, 1990, zoning officials in Cherokee County approved the construction of a new tower on Pine Log (or Bear) Mountain, northwest of Canton; Sudbrink also planned to build a second studio in Cherokee County, in Woodstock; its later decision not to do so led to a lawsuit with the county zoning board.
+On February 1, 1990, zoning officials in Cherokee County approved the construction of a new tower on Pine Log (or Bear) Mountain, northwest of Canton; the new facility would provide a signal into the Atlanta and Chattanooga, Tennessee, markets.
+Sudbrink also committed to build a second studio in Cherokee County, in Woodstock; it was later involved in a lawsuit with the county zoning board over the requirement.
 The new transmitter facility, constructed at a cost of $2 million, was activated in December 1990.
 Shortly prior, the station changed its call sign to WTLK-TV ahead of its plan to implement a 24-hour talk-show format.

-In March 1991, WTLK-TV signed a lease for studio facilities in Marietta, en route to a planned June 1 launch of its all-talk format, and picked up two NBC game shows not aired by local affiliate WXIA-TV.
-It also announced that it would discontinue its Rome-area local newscasts but retain the Shorter Avenue studios and offices.
+In March 1991, WTLK-TV signed a lease for studio facilities on Cobb Parkway in Marietta, en route to a planned June 1 launch of new programming, and picked up two NBC game shows not aired by local affiliate WXIA-TV.
+It also announced that it would discontinue its Rome-area local newscasts while retaining the Shorter Avenue studios and offices.
 The initial phase was intended to bring talk programming to prime time during the week with planned expansion later.

 The new local talk shows debuted on June 17, 1991.
 Five nights a week, the station presented Talk of the Town with former Miss America Suzette Charles and Michael Young, previously of ESPN, as well as Talk at Nite, hosted by WGST's Brian Wilson.
 Two other shows alternated: The Mike Roberts Show, hosted by WVEE's morning host, and Boortz!, hosted by Neal Boortz (then also of WGST).
 The prime time lineup was finished out with two national syndicated shows: Phil Donahue and Sally Jessy Raphael.
-In debuting its ambitious new programming, WTLK-TV immediately ran into a major problem.
-Must-carry rules for local stations on cable systems were not then in effect, and Atlanta cable providers were not adding WTLK to their lineups.
+In debuting its new programming, billed as the first all-talk prime-time lineup, WTLK-TV found itself struggling to reach viewers.
+Must-carry rules for local stations on cable systems were not then in effect, and Atlanta cable providers—to which 60 percent of metro-area viewers were subscribed—were not adding WTLK to their lineups.
 After failing to land a slot on any local cable system, Sudbrink conducted a round of layoffs in September 1991, including Young.
 Suzette Charles departed effective December 1, finding the operation "not up to my professional standards".
 At one point, Boortz was telling his radio listeners that WTLK would end all of its talk shows on January 17, 1992, with no cable slot in sight.
 Boortz departed in March 1992, and the next month, Wilson lost his job hosting Talk at Nite when he engaged in an on-air tirade prompted by technical miscues.
-Hosea Williams came aboard as a weekly shot host after their departures.
+Hosea Williams came aboard as a weekly show host after their departures.
 That August, WTLK added CBS This Morning, which local CBS affiliate WAGA-TV was preempting to air a local morning show.